What is the progress economy?

 And the progress economy finally explains the why behind many current innovation theories.
 For example, Blue Ocean Strategy (Kim & Mauborgne), Design thinking, Jobs to be done (both Christensen’s and Ulwick’s views) and disruptive innovation (in Christensen’s true sense).

-the service mix
+the progress resource mix

 - physical resources